 In a lawsuit filed last week, the little girl's mother, Brittney Gilliam, argues that Wilson's attitude exemplifies her tolerance of Fourth Amendment violations, racial profiling, and excessive force.
 Gilliam's case, which names Wilson, the city, and five officers as defendants, will test the value of a groundbreaking Colorado law that allows people to sue cops who violate rights guaranteed by the state constitution.
 That 2020 law, which legislators passed along with other reforms in response to the death of George Floyd, does not allow officers to claim "qualified immunity," a court-invented doctrine that shields police from federal civil rights claims unless their alleged misconduct violated "clearly established" law.

 Pointing their guns at Gilliam's car, Dasko and Moen demanded that she and the girls put their hands out the windows, which they did.
 Gilliam, alarmed and perplexed by this sudden show of force, asked what was going on.
-"I will tell you once you get out," Dasko said.
+"I will tell you once you get out," Dasko said, according to the complaint.

 It turned out that the officers had mistaken Gilliam for a car thief because a license plate scanner erroneously identified her vehicle as stolen.
 Although the numbers matched, the stolen vehicle was a motorcycle registered in Montana, not an SUV registered in Colorado.
-Gilliam repeatedly offered to show the cops her car registration, which would have shown she was the legal owner, but they were not interested.
+Gilliam repeatedly offered to show the cops the car's registration, which would have shown that her sister was the owner, but they were not interested.*

 Dasko and Moen forced Gilliam and her four minor passengers out of the car at gunpoint and ordered them to lie on their stomachs with their arms stretched in front of them and their palms against the pavement.
 Two more cruisers carrying several more officers arrived.
 The officers handcuffed Gilliam, N.J., and E.G. They tried unsuccessfully to handcuff L.T., the little girl in the pink tiara who can be seen in the picture above.
 Since her wrists were too small, they kept her on the pavement, along with T.T.
 The officers patted down Gilliam and all of the girls, because you can never be too safe.